yzhao062/pyod/README.md

 # Python Outlier Detection (PyOD)
 [![PyPI version](https://badge.fury.io/py/pyod.svg)](https://badge.fury.io/py/pyod) [![Build Status](https://travis-ci.org/yzhao062/Pyod.svg?branch=master)](https://travis-ci.org/yzhao062/Pyod) [![Coverage Status](https://coveralls.io/repos/github/yzhao062/Pyod/badge.svg?branch=master)](https://coveralls.io/github/yzhao062/Pyod?branch=master)

-**Note: PyOD is under development with limited test coverages.
-However, it has been successfully used in various academic research projects** [8, 9].
+**Note: PyOD has been successfully used in various academic research projects [8, 9] and been under active development.
+However, full documentation and unit tests are temporarily unavailable yet planned for future release**.
+The purpose of the toolkit is for quick exploration.
+Using it as the final output should be understood with cautions.
+Fine-tunning may be needed to generate meaningful results.

 - **[Current version on PyPI](https://pypi.org/project/pyod/)**.